 In terms of security, ExpressVPN offers AES-256-bit military-grade encryption.
 This is the same encryption that the government of the United States uses for encrypting classified information.
 Its additional security features include RAM servers, Lightway protocol, and Private DNS that can prevent your actual DNS and the IP address from getting leaked over the internet.

 I decided to test ExpressVPN’s DNS and IP leak test protection.
 As you can see from the screenshot below, my actual Thailand DNS or IP address isn’t leaking.

 In addition, ExpressVPN also offers excellent security features such as split-tunneling, and internet kill switch to give our Thailand readers that extra bit of privacy.
 With a stringent zero-log policy, you can rest assured that the government won’t be able to snoop in on you even if they want to.

 You can subscribe to ExpressVPN for $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan) with the 30-days refund policy.
 With this much to offer, ExpressVPN is definitely the best VPN for Thailand.

 To know more about this service, read our ExpressVPN review.

 2. Budget-friendly VPN for Thailand – Surfshark

-Surfshark is a budget-friendly VPN for Thailand available at $2.49/mo with 30-days money-back guarantee.
+Surfshark is a budget-friendly VPN for Thailand available at $2.30/mo (82% Off on 2 Years + 2 Months Free Plan) with 30-days money-back guarantee.
 I’d recommend Surfshark as the best Thailand VPN for those seeking an affordable solution.